 As a researcher, Knotts recently served as Co-Principal Investigator of the Discovery Research PreK–12 project Video in the Middle: Flexible Digital Experiences for Mathematics Teacher Education, funded by the National Science Foundation (NSF).
 She regularly works on a variety of other federally funded research projects, including efficacy studies of Khan Academy postsecondary mathematics resources, WestEd’s Math Pathways & Pitfalls, and the Division of Undergraduate Education study Scaling Up through Networked Improvement (SUNI): Testing a practical theory about improving math outcomes for developmental students at scale, which seeks to test and refine a practical theory of scaling complex educational innovations within institutions through a Networked Improvement Community.

-Before joining WestEd, Knotts designed and implemented peer-led professional development experiences as a classroom mathematics teacher and coached and supervised student teachers.
+Prior to joining WestEd, Knotts designed and implemented peer-led professional development experiences as a classroom mathematics teacher and coached and supervised student teachers.
 As a classroom teacher, she has developed and taught mathematics courses ranging from middle school math to AP Calculus to postsecondary developmental math and college algebra.
 She holds a Bachelor of Arts in Mathematics from Oberlin College, a Master of Arts in Mathematics Education from Stanford University, and a secondary mathematics teaching credential with English language authorization from Stanford University.